Home Inspection Frequently Asked Questions

 How quickly can I get my home inspection report?

 We will provide an electronic version in .Pdf format within a few hours of the inspection.
-For those without email access we will mail you a hard copy and a CD-ROM with a digital copy on it.

 Is the home inspection industry regulated?

 Along with appraisals and title searches, home inspections are becoming a standard part of the home buying process.
 Home inspectors have come under increasing state regulation in recent years.
 Nevada is one of the few states that require a state certification for home inspectors.
 We perform home inspections in accordance with Nevada Administrative Code 645D.450.